Setup | Retrieve clinical documents | RecordSync & Consent | Imported clinical documents | Reconcile clinical data

 - Select Confirm to import the selected problems to the patient chart.
 You can also select Confirm from the Preview Finalized Problem List page.

 A success message appears confirming you have finalized reconciliation.
-All patient data has successfully been merged into the patient chart.
+All patient data has been successfully merged into the patient chart.

 Continue reconciliation